PHARM 7020EX - Addiction Policies

 General Course Information

-Course Code PHARM 7020EX Course Addiction Policies Coordinating Unit Medical Sciences Term Trimester 1 Level Postgraduate Coursework Location/s External Units 4 Contact Online Available for Study Abroad and Exchange N Restrictions Available to M.SciAddictSt, GradCert & GradDip in International Addiction Studies students only Course Description This course/module is designed to provide students of differing backgrounds an understanding of the process by which international addiction health policy is formed and reformed around the use and misuse of both licit and illicit drugs.
+Course Code PHARM 7020EX Course Addiction Policies Coordinating Unit Medical Sciences Term Trimester 1 Level Postgraduate Coursework Location/s External Units 4 Contact Online Available for Study Abroad and Exchange N Restrictions Available for non-Award study after consultation with Program Director (students need to enrol at VCU and meet GradCert in International Addiction Studies entry criteria).
+Course Description This course/module is designed to provide students of differing backgrounds an understanding of the process by which international addiction health policy is formed and reformed around the use and misuse of both licit and illicit drugs.
 The course/module will look at the epidemiology of addiction around the world and the relationship between the burden of addiction and the corresponding effects of national and international drug policies.

 Course Coordinator: Dr Femke Buisman-Pijlman

 The full timetable of all activities for this course can be accessed from Course Planner.